-A lot sites run replica nodes for high availability of their servers.
+A lot of sites run replica nodes for high availability of their servers.
 Makes sense, but is this replica being fully utilized?
 Or are you just paying for high availability without getting the performance boost of essentially doubling your resources?
 This article discusses options used with Redis, as well as the active-replication option used in the Redis compatible database KeyDB.KeyDB can be used as a drop in replacement database for Redis as it is fully compatible with Redis modules, API’s, protocols.
 KeyDB has everything open source Redis provides, but has many other powerfull and free options in its open source basecode such as flash support, active-replication, full multi-threading, aws s3 backup, etc. you can find out more here

 KeyDB has introduced active-replication into its stable version 5.0 which essentially allows two master nodes with synchronous read/write and failover support.
 This allows load balancing of reads AND writes to both master nodes.
 Master nodes are made replicas of eachother, syncing with eachother while both acting as masters.

 If you are running Redis in a simple high availability setup your setup likely looks something like this:

 This setup contains a master node and a replica node, 3 sentinel nodes (separate machines) to determine and manage failovers, and you may have even set up your client to balance reads to the replica to make further use of your resources.
 Some may argue that this is a lot of work, more moving pieces and automatic reconfigurations introduce complexity and add additional steps and monitoring practices to maintain these pieces.
 Redis has its active-active replication available for enterprise customers.

 The open-source KeyDB has the option to use active-replication within the base code.
 This server can be swapped out with your redis-server easily to try out.
 If you are doing a high availability setup with KeyDB your equivalent setup would look like this: